trisulnsm/apps/analyzers/passive-dns/README.md

-# Passive DNS Extractor
+# Passive DNS Creator

-Passive DNS extractor builds a live database of IP to latest seen domain name.
+Builds a real time passive DNS database.

+> ### What is a Passive DNS Database? **
+> A passive DNS DB is a historical record of which domains resolved to which IPs and its inverse -
+> IPs to domains.
+A Real-Time Passive DNS database is designed to be used in
+> streaming analytics platforms like Trisul where you need this intelligence in the Fast
+> path to make decisions.
+An alternative to a Real Time database would be a Log or SQL
+> database.

 ## Purpose of this App

-*This is a "building block app" upon which you can construct other apps.*

-Installing this app gives you two capabilities :
+Installing this app gives you several capabilities :

 1. the ability in real time to lookup an IP to a domain name.
-2. constructs a live IP -> Domain database
+2. the ability to lookup a domain name to IP.
+3. detect "first seen" IP and "first seen" domain
+4. detect "not seen in 1 month" and other variants thereof
+5. iterate over all IPs used by a domain historically with timestamp
+6. iterate over all domains used by an IP historically
+7. just a solid record of all DNS mappings in a proven and fast LevelDB database

 ## Dependency on LevelDB